oebelus/my_notes/public/docs/Consensus Mechanisms.md

 3. _Zcash (Equihash)_
    > **Mathematical Problem**: Zcash uses the Equihash algorithm, which is based on the Generalized Birthday Problem, requiring miners to find a solution that satisfies certain properties.

 Equihash is significantly more complex to implement than SHA-256 or Scrypt.
-The specifics would typically be handled in existing mining software, like `zcashd`.
+The specifics would typically be handled in existing mining software, like zcashd.

 \> **_how can a miner create new coins?_**
 There is a space to add a special transaction, called "**coinbase**", in the blocks.
 For every mined block, the reward coins are sent to the public key written in the coinbase.